Miscellaneous Courses

 Prerequisite: Applications due mid January.
 Have one of the following reading scores: NextGen Accuplacer – 237 or higher; Accuplacer Write Placer – 5 or higher; ACT – 18 or higher; SAT – 480 or higher

 ICC Health Occupations is a one semester course that studies a wide variety of healthcare careers through classroom work, labs, job shadowing, and clinical experiences.
 The course prepares students for the State of Illinois Nursing Assistant exam and work as a CNA.
 Students will receive 1 vocational credit which is equal to 2 classes at MTHS and 7.5 credit hours at ICC.
-Classes run from 7 am to 10 am at the Eureka AC Home or ICC Peoria campus.
+Classes run from 7 am to 10 am at Snyder Village or ICC Peoria campus.
 Students will return to MTHS for 4th hour at 10:45 am.

 The Work-Based Learning/Dual Credit Health Occupations Program includes four college courses: